Near Washburn in McLean County, North Dakota — The American Midwest (Upper Plains)

 Topics.
 This historical marker is listed in this topic list: Notable Events.
 A significant historical date for this entry is September 26, 1975.

 Location.
 47° 17.904′ N, 101° 5.214′ W. Marker is near Washburn, North Dakota, in McLean County.
-Marker can be reached from 8th Street Southwest (County Highway 17) near 28th Avenue Southwest, on the right when traveling west.
+It can be reached from 8th Street Southwest (County Highway 17) near 28th Avenue Southwest, on the right when traveling west.
 The marker is located in Fort Mandan State Recreation Area near the entrance to the replica Fort Mandan.
 Touch for map.
 Marker is in this post office area: Washburn ND 58577, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Below the Freezing Point (a few steps from this marker); Fort Mandan (a few steps from this marker); Men of Worth (within shouting distance of this marker); Seaman (about 500 feet away, measured in a direct line); a different marker also named Fort Mandan (about 500 feet away); Mandan Winter / Harmony Park (approx.
+At least 8 other markers are within walking distance of this marker: Below the Freezing Point (a few steps from this marker); Fort Mandan (a few steps from this marker); Men of Worth (within shouting distance of this marker); Pleasures and Pastimes (about 300 feet away, measured in a direct line); First Farmers (about 400 feet away); Current of Change (about 400 feet away); Cargo of Discovery (about 400 feet away); Seaman (about 500 feet away).
+Touch for a list and map of all markers in Washburn.

 Regarding Bicentennial Wagon Train Pilgrimage to Pennsylvania.
-The Bicentennial Commission of Pennsylvania, which organized the event, described it as “a replay of history – in reverse.
-A train of covered wagons – one from each state – is crossing the country from West to East, adhering as closely as possible to original pioneer trails and wagon routes.”
+The Bicentennial Commission of Pennsylvania, which organized the event, described it as a replay of history in reverse.
+A train of covered wagons one from each state is crossing the country from West to East, adhering as closely as possible to original pioneer trails and wagon routes.
 They provided an authentic Conestoga wagon or Prairie Schooner for each state.

 Also see . . .